 - 4.1.
 The targeted 12-week consultation period was deemed successful by the Change Sponsor.
 Stakeholder engagement was wide-ranging and feedback largely constructive which has allowed the Sponsor to re-evaluate the remaining design options in a productive way.
 Additionally, direct consultation events such as local roadshows, open day and parish council meetings enabled the Sponsor to consult directly with Stakeholders face-to-face. - 4.2.
 The majority of local community responses were either supportive or neutral towards the proposal with noise being the biggest consideration.
 Feedback received from aviation stakeholders was more mixed; some expressing support (or neutrality) citing the simplicity of the airspace construct and DACS provision, whilst others were much more critical of the design (particularly the altitude) as it has the potential to impact their current operations more. - 4.3.
-The following actions will be taken forward for further consideration within the final proposal: - 4.4.
+The following actions will be taken forward for further consideration within the final proposal: - Creation of a Letter of Agreement with Wiltshire Air Ambulance, extended to other HEMS providers. - Amendment of extant LoAs with Edington Hill Farm Strip and Avon Hang-Gliding and Paragliding Club. - Consider the use of an additional published frequency for Keevil to provide ATIS. - Conduct an assessment as to whether the altitude can be reduced to minimise disruption to air users whilst still facilitating MOD requirements. - 4.4.
 The Sponsor concludes that no design changes are required in light of the consultation responses.
 At this time it is concluded that no further consultation is required. - 4.5.
 The next step of Stage 4A 'Update and Submit' involves the completion of the Final Options Appraisal in which the Sponsor will use the same approach as the Full Options Appraisal but take into account the new considerations and actions outlined in para.
 4.3.
-At this point the Sponsor will confirm with the CAA whether or not the appraisal has fundamentally changed and therefore a second consultation is required.
-Provided that it is not the Sponsor will move to Stage 4B and complete the final airspace change proposal in line with the agreed timeline.
+This will serve as the foundation to the Final Submission in which the airspace change proposal will be submitted to the CAA.